 - Outdoor recreation provides many physical and mental benefits

 Group sizes will be set according to the latest recommendations from health authorities and may range from 4 to 10 riders with 1 or 2 coaches.
-During the 2020 Spring and Summer we’ve been using groups of 5.
+During the 2020 we’ve been using groups of about 5.
 This may change as we learn more about how to adapt to the pandemic.

 GROUP MAKE UP

 We will strive to minimize changes in group participants.
 Unless there is a legitimate need to have a rider change groups, groups shall stay consistent.
 Riders must ride with their assigned group and are not able to tag along with another group.
 Riders who are late to practice and miss their assigned group will not be permitted to ride with another group.

 Athletes and coaches should make their best effort to maintain a physical distance of 6 feet between one another and other trail users.

 PERSONAL PROTECTIVE EQUIPMENT (MASKS)

 Athletes and coaches should wear masks according to the current local regulation.
 As of May 15, 2020 Boulder County regulations require “masks to be worn when 6 feet distancing can’t be maintained.”

 Coaches and athletes must have no signs or symptoms of COVID-19 in the past 14 days, and the same for anyone that they live with.
 If a person has had a case of documented COVID-19 infection they will need a note from their doctor indicating they are cleared to participate.